Tom-Nagy/what-you-need/README.md

 The models define the data-structure.

 * In this project, the following models have been developed:
+  * Category
   * Product
-  * Category
+  * ProductReview
   * Order
   * OrderLineItem
-  * OrderIssue
+  * UserProfile
-  * User
+  * ContactUs
-  * UserAccount
+  * Wihslist
-  * Review
+  * WihslistItem
-They can be grouped into three main models : Product, Order, UserAccount
+  * User (being a "default" model provided by django and allauth)

-* Models relationship:
+#### Models relationship:

-  * Product :left_right_arrow: Category: **Many to Many**
+* Product :left_right_arrow: Category: **One to Many**
-    * A Product can be related to many Category, and a Category can be related to many Product.
+  * A product can be related to one category, and a category can be related to many products.

+Upon creating a product the admin has to associate it to a category.
+All the category are not available though.
+At the moment we can associate a product to Indoor, Outdoor and Exclusive plants.
+The other categories are populated depending on different factors.
+They are created as categories in order to render them dynamically on the website, but they really act as a sorting options.
+Best seller is populated by a queryset returning the 5 most sold plants.
+This is available with the quantity_sold filed that is automatically updated in the webhook_handler each time a successful order is created.
+Newly added is populated by comparing the creation date of a product date_added field to "today" and checkimg if the value is greater than two months.
+Special deals is populated by querying on the on_sale field of a product returning all products on sale.

 * Product :left_right_arrow: OrderLineItem: **Many to One**
-    * A Product can be related to many OrderLineItem, but an OrderLineItem can be related to one Product.
+  * A product can be related to many OrderLineItem, but an OrderLineItem can be related to one product.

-  * Product :left_right_arrow: Review: **Many to One**
+* Product :left_right_arrow: ProductReview: **Many to One**
-    * A Product can be related to many Review, but a Review can be related to one Product.
+  * A product can be related to many reviews, but a review can be related to one product.

+ProductReview as you can see has two different date filed that allow a precise tracking for when a review is created with the date_time field, but allow as well to display a more user-friendly with date field.

-  * Order :left_right_arrow: UserAccount: **One to Many**
+* Order :left_right_arrow: UserProfile: **One to Many**
-    * A Order can be related to one UserAccount, but a UserAccount can be related to many Order.
+  * A Order can be related to one user, but a user can have many orders.

 * Order :left_right_arrow: OrderLineItem: **Many to One**
   * An Order can be related to many OrderLineItem, but an OrderLineItem can be related to one Order.

-  * Order :left_right_arrow: OrderIssue: **Many to One**
+* UserProfile :left_right_arrow: ProductReview: **Many to One**
-    * An Order can be related to many OrderIssue, but an OrderIssue can be related to one Order.
+  * A user can be related to many reviews, but a review can be related to one user.

+User have to be register to create a review.

-  * UserAccount :left_right_arrow: Review: **Many to One**
+* UserProfile :left_right_arrow: User: **One to One**
-    * A UserAccount can be related to many Review, but a Review can be related to one UserAccount.
+  * A UserProfile can be related to one User, and a User can be related to one UserProfile.

-  * UserAccount :left_right_arrow: User: **One to One**
+* UserProfile :left_right_arrow: Wishlist: **Many to One**
-    * A UserAccount can be related to one User, and a User can be related to one UserAccount.
+  * An user can be related to many wishlist, but a wishlist can be related to one user.

+Userhave to be register to create a wishlist.
+If no wishlist is created and a user wants to save an item, a default wishlist is created automatically.

-  * UserAccount :left_right_arrow: OrderIssue: **Many to One**
+* Wishlist :left_right_arrow: WishlistItem: **Many to One**
-    * An UserAccount can be related to many OrderIssue, but an OrderIssue can be related to one UserAccount.
+  * An wishlist can be related to many wishlistItems, but a wishlistItem can be related to one wishlist.

+* ContactUs is basically an inbox that saves messages sent by customer.
+It proposes a choise of subjects and when a message is succesfully saved, an email confirmation is automatically sent to the customer with the details of his/her request.

+* Related notes:
+  * When a review is posted, a signal update automatically the product rating score.
+It is worth noting that a review will not be deleted if even if a user profile is.
+This is choice made in order to keep the product score for better accuracy.
+Though if an admin wished to delete on, the score will be updated accordingly.
+  * The liked field on the product model is updated each time a query is made on a product.
+This allows a user to have a real time feedback on his liked items.
+  * Selling price field on the product model is used to diplay product sorted by price.
+Intead of comparing two fields (on_sale and price), the selling_price field is updated automatically when a product is either created or edited/updated.

 ## Technologies Used